juhynl/programming-language/CMinusPtrInterpreter/README.md

 * Put a semicolon (;) between each statement.
 * Do not put a semicolon (;) at the end of the program.

-To exit the type inference program, input 'x'.
+To exit the type inference program, enter ":exit".
 ```
 ============================================================
 CMinusPtr Interpreter